If you need any help setting up your website or learning about the options that are available, the below information should prove helpful.

 - The Header is the top part of the website that contains the site title, logo and navigation bar.
 You can change the colour options for the default header here.

-- Hero pages are pages with a large image/video at the top of the page with the header floating over the top of the image/video.
-You can change the look of the Header on Hero pages here.
+- You can change page templates for each page on your website, and by doing so will change how they appear (see the Pages section below).
+Page templates with Floating Header in the title are generally pages with a large image/video at the top of the page with the header floating over the top of the image/video.
+You can change the look of the Header on these pages here.

 - Site Description